 New research on depression, bright light and circadian clocks may finally bring the SunSprite its day in the sun

 Psychotherapists Jacquie Olds and Richard Schwartz were on vacation in the south of France when a lightbulb went off.

 The couple had written three books drawing on their therapy sessions with patients — books about loneliness and marriage — and were mulling their next project.

-The couple, who also teach at Harvard Medical School, realized that a common theme underlay their decades of conversations with patients — darkness.
+Olds and Schwartz, who both teach at Harvard Medical School, realized that a common theme underlay their decades of conversations with patients — darkness.

 “Often when people are depressed and anxious,” says Olds, “they are not quite agorophobic, but they spend a lot of time indoors and at home, and they don’t see people as much, they don’t get outdoors and do things as much.
 And they’re a little intimidated by all those things.
 They retreat from the light.”

-Not only does depression nudge people inside, away from the sun, it turns out light deprivation itself can cause depression, creating a “vicious cycle,” says Olds.
+Not only does depression nudge people inside, away from the sun, light deprivation itself can cause depression, creating a “vicious cycle,” says Olds.

-For Olds and Schwartz, the combination of pondering a new project while “walking and bicycling in beautiful sunshine” sparked an idea.
-Rather than invest energy and time in another book, the couple resolved to build a device that would help people to get more exposure to bright light.
+For Olds and Schwartz, the combination of “walking and bicycling in beautiful sunshine” while pondering a new project about darkness sparked an invention.
+Rather than invest years in researching and writing a new book, the couple resolved to build a device that would help people to get more exposure to bright light.

 Since the 1980s, research has increasingly indicated that a morning dose of bright light is an effective cure for seasonal affective disorder, better known as SAD.